EmaFanClub/MainVisualizer/docs/development_guide.md

 1. **Clarify Requirements**: Ask clarifying questions if the task is ambiguous
 2. **Review Architecture**: Read relevant sections of `UW_MainVisualizer.md` and `UW_MainVisualizer_InitialValidation.md`
+3. **Read API Documentation**: Review `docs/api_reference.md` to understand existing APIs
+4. **Reuse Existing APIs**: Use existing functions/classes from the codebase instead of writing duplicate code
-3. **Plan Approach**: Draft implementation plan for complex tasks
+5. **Plan Approach**: Draft implementation plan for complex tasks
-4. **Check Existing Code**: Search for similar patterns in the codebase
+6. **Check Existing Code**: Search for similar patterns in the codebase

+> **IMPORTANT**: Before implementing any new functionality, you MUST:
+> - Check if the functionality already exists in `docs/api_reference.md`
+> - If an existing API can fulfill the requirement, use it directly
+> - Only create new functions when no existing API meets the need
+> - When extending functionality, prefer extending existing classes over creating new ones

 ### 6.2 Implementation Checklist